Atomic Habits vs Tiny Habits: Which Method Fits You

 Common failureNew behavior too big for the cueNever progressing beyond the tiny version

-In practice, the best habit stacking borrows from both: Fogg’s tiny starting size with Clear’s identity-driven scaling strategy.
-Start with a behavior so small you can’t fail, then use “I am the type of person who…” framing to grow it once it feels automatic.
-For a deeper look at how stacking works across different life areas, our guide on habit stacking for productivity breaks down the approach by domain.
+In practice, the strongest habit stacking borrows from both: Fogg’s tiny starting size paired with Clear’s identity-driven scaling.
+Begin with a behavior so small you cannot fail at it, then, once it feels automatic, use “I am the kind of person who…” framing to let it grow.
+For how stacking plays out across different parts of life, our guide on habit stacking for productivity breaks it down by domain.

 The Atomic Habits vs Tiny Habits decision tree